 Low Remote Work Productivity

 With cloud-based CRM solutions, it’s much easier for employees to work from home or access documents while away on business trips.
 They need a laptop and internet access.
 It’s also become increasingly popular for CRM vendors to offer mobile solutions that take advantage of mobile features such as GPS and cameras.
 This also means employees can be productive with a single mobile device instead of bringing a laptop.

 As a business, being present on and aware of social media is essential.
 Look no further if your organization has been struggling to find appropriate tools to monitor the social scene.
 CRM solutions come with various features dedicated to social media management and marketing.
 You can schedule posts, access analytics, monitor your competitors, and more.
 Depending on your individual needs, you can find a solution that focuses heavily on social capabilities instead of sales or customer service.

 Bad Customer Communication

-CRM is a great way to improve your communication with your leads, clients, and potential customers.
-You can easily call, message, or email your contacts from a single location.
+CRM is a great way to improve communication with leads, clients, and potential customers.
+You can call, message, or email your contacts from a single location.
 Easily access a log of all your previous interactions with that contact, or access a customer’s existing purchase history to address any of their questions or concerns.
 Many CRMs will also let you respond through social media messaging systems.

 Little to No Sales and Marketing Collaboration

-Your CRM can provide you with real-time reports based on your sales and marketing data.
+Your CRM can provide real-time reports based on your sales and marketing data.
 Many solutions also allow you to create custom reports with charts, graphs, and other visual aids.
 This is particularly helpful for users who have frequent meetings.
 With CRM, you can easily and quickly create professional-looking, meeting-ready reports based on up-to-date data.